maciejg-git/vue-litewind/src/documentation/pages/styling.md

 }
 ```

-Here are three ways these variants can be applied to the element:
+Here are three ways any of these variants can be applied to the element:

 - explicitly by using `mod-[element]` prop of the component:
     ```html